open/close all folders

 - All superpowers (include the Super Serum variants created by Cauldron) come from pieces of vast extra-dimensional beings often called "passengers" or 'agents'.
 One of these beings is Scion, the first "parahuman" to come into existence; the other one giving powers to humans is known as Eden, and has been harvested by Cauldron for the power-giving shards to turn into their Super Serums.

 - Some of the proposals for the SCP-001 article of the SCP Foundation are about what's caused the Foundation universe to have so many paranormal entities and phenomenon.
+Two of them also provide origins for several of the groups involved in the paranormal, including the Foundation itself.

 - The 1990s Spider-Man: The Animated Series has the science of "Neogenics", which is basically the science of applying LEGO Genetics to an existing life-form (why take years to grow your super-mutant to adulthood when you can zap someone who is already an adult?) in a process that involves a kind of radiation.
 The spider that bit Peter hadn't been zapped by generic radiation, but with a "neogenic recombinator".
 Neogenics goes on to be responsible for the transformation Lizard, Scorpion, Vulture, and Morbius, mostly preserving their comic-book origins but pulling them together in a way that makes it a bit more plausible than a bunch of Million-to-One Chance accidents.